Records management Glossary

 Staged Service.
 Shredding Service collection method where the Customer retrieves Collection Containers from its facility and pre-positions them for shredding service access.
 All Staging locations must be approved by Iron Mountain in advance of the Customer's first service visit.

 Standard Archive Carton.
-The preferred and encouraged Carton type for storage with Iron Mountain.
-The Standard Archive Carton has an intended use to store a half-drawer of letter or legal records, has an external dimension of approximately 16.25” x 12.75” x 10.25”.
-Iron Mountain encourages use of the Standard Archive Carton due to its ability to retain structural integrity during handling, transportation, and long term storage.
+The required minimum Carton size for storage with Iron Mountain.
+The Standard Archive Carton has an intended use to store a half-drawer of letter or legal records, has an external dimension of approximately 16.25" x 12.75" x 10.25" and has an external cubic footage of 1.2 CF. Iron Mountain requires use of the Standard Archive Carton due to its storage efficiency and its ability to retain structural integrity during handling, transportation, and long term storage.

 Storage.
 Storage of Customer Deposits at an Iron Mountain facility utilizing Cartons provided by the Customers or in Open Shelf Configuration, based upon Customer program needs.